 - Your customer data gets hacked.

 You don’t need full plans for these scenarios.
-But a few bullet-points with headline actions will give you a head start if these things happen.
+But a few bullet points with headline actions will give you a head start if they do happen.
 You’re not starting from scratch.
 You’ve already got some solutions lined up.
 You’re at least partially prepared for the unpredictable.

 Plan for predictability